CBT for Irritable Bowel Syndrome Symptom Management

 So, is CBT for you?
 Maybe it is maybe it’s not.
 CBT is simply an alternative form of therapy that can help you manage stress and the pain associated with the physical symptoms of IBS.
 CBT may not fit into everyone’s life, but if you aren’t having any success with other methods, it’s a safe option to try.
 It can be a great way to try and identify some of your non-food triggers in safe environments too!
 Working with a psychologist can help you tune into the cues your body is providing, and might help reduce your suffering associated with IBS symptoms.

 With everyone having different triggers and coping methods, CBT can be a way for you to help manage your symptoms.
 While working through the Clairity program, cognitive behavioral therapy can help to reduce the stress that may be associated with those IBS flare ups.
 In conjunction with CBT and Clarity, working through and identifying your triggers can help manage IBS better and improve your daily functioning.
 While CBT may not be for everyone, the best thing to do is try it out.
 There are many types of therapies and options, so it can work with whatever your lifestyle and schedule is like.
-CBT may be the answer to helping with your triggers and life management, so maybe it will be your new thing to try in 2018.
+CBT may be the answer to helping with your triggers and life management, so maybe it will be your new thing to try in this year.

 Wishing you much love & wellness,